sutrolabs/census-docs/basics/sync-monitoring/warehouse-writeback.md

 ### Destinations Table

-Destinations are service connections.
-These are where you send data during a sync.
+Destinations are where you send data during a sync.
 An example is Salesforce.

 #### Where